Generic Name: mometasone and formoterol (Inhalation route)

 Uses For Dulera

-Mometasone and formoterol is a combination of two medicines that are used to help control the symptoms of asthma and improve lung function.
+Mometasone and formoterol is a combination of two medicines that are used to treat asthma and improve lung function.
 It is used when a patient's asthma has not been controlled sufficiently on other asthma medicines, or when a patient's condition is so severe that more than one medicine is needed every day.
 This medicine will not relieve an asthma attack that has already started.

 This medicine is available only with your doctor's prescription.